What this SEO checklist covers

 Subheadings organize your text.
 Use keywords in about 80% of them.

-Check your headings with the Morningscore H-tag checker.
+Check your headings and structure with the Morningscore H-tag checker.

 23. Semantic keywords